 This trend of higher pay in the public sector is reversed in a couple industries.
 The information industry in the private sector (software publishers, telecommunications) pays much higher wages than the information industry in local government (Fern Ridge Public Library, among others).
 Private-sector finance also pays a higher average wage than finance does to state or local government workers.
 The state finance sector is mostly portfolio management done by PERS, which pays on average less than half the private-sector wage in portfolio management.
 Local government finance is primarily SAIF, an insurance provider.

-State and local government annual average wages grew faster than the other ownerships from 2007 to 2017, 39 percent and 35 percent, respectively.
-Private-sector average wages grew by 29 percent over the 10 years, and federal average wages grew by only 22 percent.
-It is important to note that these changes are for average wages for an ownership; they are not necessarily reflective of changes to individual workers’ wages.
-For example, most Oregon state government workers represented by SEIU received cost of living increases totaling about 15.2 percent from 2008 through 2018.
+State and local government annual average wages grew faster than the other ownerships from 2008 to 2018.
+State and local government average wages each grew by 36 percent, whereas private-sector average wages grew by 30 percent over the 10 years, and federal average wages grew by only 25 percent.
+It is important to note that these changes are for average wages for the entire ownership; they are not necessarily reflective of changes to individual workers’ wages.
+For example, most Oregon state government workers represented by Service Employees International Union (SEIU) received cost of living increases totaling about 15.2 percent from 2008 through 2018.

 There are a variety of reasons that average wages increase over time.
 A major reason is that prices also increase.
-The U.S. Consumer Price Index for Urban Wage Earners for the western United States, a common measure for inflation, increased by 19 percent from 2008 through 2018.
+The U.S. Consumer Price Index for Urban Wage Earners for the United States, a common measure for inflation, increased by 16 percent from 2008 through 2018.

 Aside from general price increases, average wages can change for a variety of reasons.
 Hours worked, changes in productivity, and changes in the occupational mix of industries also affect how average wages change.
 Wages are often only part of employees’ compensation.
 Changes in providing other benefits, such as health insurance, can affect changes in wages.
 For many public employees complexity is added by legal changes, executive orders, and union contracts.
 During the Great Recession, many workers, both public and private, had wages frozen or cut, hours reduced, and benefits trimmed.
 Gaining back wages, hours, and benefits can occur differently for different ownerships and industries.

 Most industries managed to increase wages more than inflation, but some fell short.
-Local government information had the smallest average wage gain over the period at only 6 percent followed by local government leisure and hospitality with an 8 percent gain.
+Local government information had the smallest average wage gain over the period at only 3 percent followed by local government leisure and hospitality with a 9 percent gain.
 The local government information industry is primarily libraries.
+Local governments have shed some jobs in the high-tech part of information, and that may be depressing the average wage in the industry.
 The local government leisure and hospitality industry includes tribal casinos and recreation districts.
-The federal trade, transportation, and utilities industry, mostly the U.S. Postal Service, increased wages only 16 percent over the 10 years.
-The largest wage gain (+65%) was in local government’s professional and business service industry.
+The largest wage gain (+71%) was in local government’s professional and business service industry.
 This industry has grown with the ever-increasing use of computers for business processes, and computer-savvy occupations tend to pay well.

 Wages are typically influenced more by occupation than by industry, and the private and public sectors have significantly different occupational mixes.
 As we saw above with types of industries, the private and public sectors also employ many of the same occupations.
 It is the frequency or number of workers in in those occupations that differs between ownerships.